merps/f5-sslo-demo/README.md

 ### Configuration

-This example deployment, when successfully, will deploy an example inline tap of BIG-IP SSLO within and inspection/tap layer leveraging BIG-IQ Centralised Manager.
+This example deployment, when successfully, will deploy an example Transparent Proxy deployment of BIG-IP SSLO within AWS leveraging BIG-IQ Centralised Manager.

 Further resources on both BIG-IQ and BIG-IP, including an extensive lab guide, are found at these locations: